Skip to Content

 If you’re a fan of vintage cars or motorcycles Invercargill is the place for you.
 Bill Richardson’s Transport World and Classic Motorcycle Mecca is one of the most popular things to do in Invercargill.
 Something you can’t do in many other places in the world is pay to operate bulldozers, excavators, and mini excavators.
 Well, you can do just that at Dig This on Otepuni Avenue.

 Right next to it is Sandy Point, popular for walking, mountain biking, and horse riding.
-Interestingly, at Sandy Point, there’s a totara and matai sand dune forest, the only of its kind in New Zealand.
+Interestingly, at Sandy Point, there’s a totara and matai sand dune forest, the only one of its kind in New Zealand.

 Essential Info to Know Before You Go